JiagengDing/jiagengding.github.io/en/about/index.md

 >
 > Keyboard Layout: Colemak
 >
-> Chinese Input Method: Weiruan Shuangpin
+> Chinese Input Method: Flypy

 ## About the Website

-This blog I built with [hugo](https://gohugo.io), theme by [even](https://github.com/olOwOlo/hugo-theme-even) and hosted by Cloudflare Pages.
+This blog I built with [hugo](https://gohugo.io), theme by [even](https://github.com/jiagengding/hugo-theme-even) and hosted by Cloudflare Pages.

 ## Contact